 Love The Last March: Highlighting the Plight Of the World’s Endangered Wildlife

-The Love The Last March sculpture will be 192 metres in length.
+The Love The Last March sculpture is 192 metres in length.
 The sculpture is based on photographs and sketches that the artists have collected over the years of studying wildlife and animals such as the mountain gorilla, giraffe, giant panda, and the Northern hairy-nosed wombat.

 Interactive Features of The World’s Largest Sculpture

-In addition, by downloading an app and scanning a QR code, the sculpture can be brought to life with a 3D animation.
+In addition, by scanning a QR code, the sculpture can be brought to life with a 3D animation.
 The public will be able to see the animals leap out of their static bronze bodies and begin their march on screen.

 “Love The Last March will be the most important sculpture we ever created so we had to